stackhpc/ansible-slurm-appliance/docs/monitoring-and-logging.md

 ### grafana dashboards

 In addition to the default set of dashboards that are deployed by kube-prometheus-stack, the appliance ships with a default set of dashboards (listed below).
 The set of appliance-specific dashboards can be configured via the `grafana_dashboards` variable.
 The dashboards are either internal to the [grafana-dashboards role](../ansible/roles/grafana-dashboards/files/) or downloaded from grafana.com.
+If you wish to selectively remove the default dashboards deployed by kube-prometheus-stack, this can be done by overriding the `grafana_exclude_default_dashboards` variable in [environments/common/inventory/group_vars/all/grafana.yml](../environments/common/inventory/group_vars/all/grafana.yml).

 #### node exporter slurm